Karlitooooo/oop_exam/README.md

 # Object-Oriented Programming Test

+Please ensure that you have pulled the repository and created a branch with the following name format: LASTNAME_FIRSTNAME.
+**Chat GPT is prohibited, Copilot must be disabled, and switching windows is forbidden under penalty of 0.**

 1) Create a base class called LibraryObject with the following attributes:
 	- id: string
 	- title: string